meverss/budspencer/README.md

 ## Left prompt segments

-- Present working directory (on top)
+- Working directory
+- Prompt
-- Prompt line number
+    * Prompt line number
-- System language
+    * System language
-- Git repository information
+    * Git repository information
-- Status symbols
+    * Status symbols
         * ✻: keep track of this shell session, can be toggled with `#` to show the number of the session within the sessions list
         * ⭐: present working directory is in bookmark list, can be toggled with `#` to show the number of the bookmark
         * V: vi is parent process
         * R: [ranger][ranger] is parent process
         * ⬜: there are background jobs, can be toggled with `#` to show the amount of background jobs
         * 🔒: no write permissions in present working directory
         * ⚔: there are tasks scheduled for this week, can be toggled with `#` to show the amount of weekly tasks
         * ⚑: there are appointments for today, can be toggled with `#` to show the amount of appointments
         * ✔: last command succeeded, can be toggled with `#` to show the status value
         * ✘: last command failed, can be toggled with `#` to show the status value
         * ⚡: superuser indicator
 - Active Python [virtual environment](https://virtualenv.pypa.io/en/latest/).
 Requires [Virtual Fish](https://github.com/adambrenecki/virtualfish/)

 ## Right prompt segments